 Stacy Palatt

-Stacy Palatt, a native Washingtonian, completing her MFA in choreography at the George Washington University, where she was a University Fellow and a graduate Teaching Assistant.
+Stacy Topazian Palatt, a native Washingtonian, who has a long association with the DC arts community as a teacher, choreographer, performer and activist.
+She holds an MFA in Dance at the George Washington University, where she was a University Fellow and a graduate Teaching Assistant.
 Palatt received her BA in Political Science from James Madison college in Virginia.
-Palatt is involved with District of Columbia youth through Pennvisions, coaching, choreographing, and developing socially relevant scripts.
+Palatt has been involved with District of Columbia youth through Pennvisions, coaching, choreographing, and developing socially relevant scripts.
 Palatt is interested in the relationship of politics and the performing arts.

-Stacy Palatt, dancer, received her MA in Dance from George Washington University.
-Stacy performed in several works with Maida Withers and the Dance Construction Company – varied dance works associated with experimentation related to the Earth.
 One of Stacy’s memorable performances was in the work, Stone Ring, with world-renowned experimental vocalist, Marilia.
 Stacy always contributed not only physical passion, but intrigue regarding the content/concept of the works.
 Stacy was a scholar as well as performer.
-Stacy was a principal dancer in Dance for the Earth (Sky Cloud and Rolling Thunder) and Stone Ring and Still Rush (immigration story), others.
-See listinga on the right.

 Stacy participated with Dance Construction Company performances on stage, Rolling Thunder, and on-site as part of International Artists for Ecology for the first United Nation’s Earth Summit, Eco ’92, in Rio de Janeiro, Brazil.
-She participated in dance improvisations on Sugar Loaf Mountain with other international artists…performing tributes to planet Earth.
+This included performing with Maida Withers and the Dance Construction Company in the National Theatre, Brasilia, Brazil for the opening of the OMAME PROJETO.
+In Rio de Janeiro, Stacy participated in dance improvisations on Sugar Loaf Mountain with other international artists…performing tributes to planet Earth.
 Stacy performed in Issues of Gender, a controversial performance in several exhibitions about gender in what is known as Arlington, Virginia Museum of Contemporary Art (MOCA).

 Dance Improvisation, Sugarloaf Mountain, Brazil (Eco ’92)